Nnrudrapatna35/college-football-fight-songs-project/writeup/writeup.md

 instead of the Central Limit Theorem (CLT).
 The CLT was not a valid option, as none of the subsets of the dataset had at least 30 observations and the majority of our tests are for independence (difference between two groups).
-Since our dataset and its subsets did not have a lot of observations relative to other “big data” projects, simulation was the best alternative for hypothesis testing after the CLT.
+As a result, simulation was the best alternative for hypothesis testing.

-Visualizing the relationships between the explanatory and response variables with plots made it easy for viewers to understand how the level or occurrence of certain variables changed based on differing factors between songs.
+Visualizing the relationships between the explanatory and response variables with plots made it easy for viewers to understand how the level or frequency of certain variables changed based on differing factors between songs.
 We tried to use unique but clearly structured and labeled plot formats that would display information in a visually appealing way without confusing the